 India appointed former coach Stephen Constantine in 2015 when the FIFA ranking was 171.
 In February 2015, India reached their lowest ranking – 173 and the Englishman had a huge task on his hand to improve India’s position.

 India had a poor World Cup campaign as they won just one match, against Guam failing again in their quest to progress in further rounds of the World Cup qualification.
 However, Constantine and co moved on from these defeats and kick-started a successful International run.
 They focused their efforts on qualification for the 2019 AFC Asian Cup.
 India defeated Nepal in the first round of the qualifiers and emerged victorious over Laos in the play-off round securing entry into the final round of the qualifiers.

 India was grouped against Macau, Kyrgyzstan and Myanmar in the Group A of the Third Round and mounted a successful qualification campaign with 4 wins and one draw ensuring the qualification in the Asian Cup 2019.
 During the course of these years, India was on a steady rise in the ranking and managed to reach No. 96 in July 2017, marking a jump of 77 rankings from March 2015 (173).
 India is on an unbeaten run of 13 matches with 11 wins including one in an unofficial match against Bhutan.

-India’s current FIFA Ranking is 102, a small dip due to inactivity on the international stage as the action will resume in March as India play the final Asian Cup qualifier away in Kyrgyzstan on 27 March.
+India’s current FIFA Ranking is 97, a small dip due to inactivity on the international stage.

 India’ ranking history has seen a lot of up and downs but with the recent unbeaten run and increase in the overall quality of football, we can hope the rankings continue and the Blue Tigers reach new heights creating history as they move ahead.